Fontany05/Fontany05/README.md

 ## ***About me***

 My name is Ana Fontana.
 I am a programmer and backend developer.
-My current stack is node, express, javascript, html, css, sql, mongodb but I want to start working as a java developer.I am passionate about programming, I am curious and I really want to learn and be more professional in my work.
+My current stack is node, express, javascript, html, css, sql, mongodb.I am passionate about programming, I am curious and I really want to learn and be more professional in my work.